amandamata/amandamata.github.io.dev/content/en/post/queue-csharp-sqs.md

 <br/>

 ## Consumer
-What it's a consumer?
+What is a Consumer?

-A consumer it's the service that will be listening the queue.
+A consumer is a service designed to listen to the queue.
+It waits for messages to arrive in the queue and processes them according to the defined business logic.

-We're gonna use a Console App
+For this part of the implementation, we will also use a Console Application to demonstrate how a consumer can be set up to listen to and process messages from the queue.

 Create a new folder:
 ```shell